2014 Summer Undergraduate Research Program

 mailed the application materials together, you will know that the application

 Will you accept letters of recommendation by e-mail?
-No, letters
+Yes, letters

 Can I be notified if my application is incomplete?
 We ask